All About Bed Bug Bites

 Do bed bugs transmit diseases when they bite?

 Current study of the matter shows that bed bugs do not transmit disease in natural situations and infestations.
 Meaning: there have been studies that show bed bugs being able to transmit pathogens, however these number very few and are contrary to observations that take place in the field.
 The matter is highly debated but consistent results of virtually no transmission in real life situations overcomes the contested and debated conclusions of a few studies.
 What you should know right now are 3 main points:

 - Bed bugs do not transmit HIV; there is insufficient evidence to suggest this

-- Bed bugs do not transimt Hepatitis B; there is practically a negligible chance of transmission in a house infestation
+- Bed bugs do not transmit Hepatitis B; there is practically a negligible chance of transmission in a house infestation

 - Bed bugs may transmit Trypanosoma cruzi, which causes the Chagas disease.

-The above finidings are based on findings and writings from the well-known source: Advances in the Biology and Management of Modern Bed Bugs published by Wiley.
+The above findings are based on research and writings from the well-known source: Advances in the Biology and Management of Modern Bed Bugs published by Wiley.

 Misidentification Of Bed Bug Bites

 Homeowners often misidentify a reaction to carpet beetle larvae to be bed bug bites (many might immediately hire a treatment and not even know that they did not have a bed bug infestation to begin with).
 Any bodily reaction that produces red bumps cannot be easily dismissed or ascertained as a bed bug bite reaction.
 The easiest way to avoid this misidentification is to have a proffessional bed bug inspection; if further evidence in your home indicates a bed bug infestation, then the problem is bed bugs.

 If no bed bugs, then it will probably be another pest, (such as carpet beetles) which will be brought to your attention within the inspection.